• Leading Disruption

 2️⃣ Hire a parallel Chief AI Officer

 This preserves stability in core IT functions but can create territorial friction between two technology leaders, resulting in organizational confusion and coordination overhead.
-I've seen too many talented CAIOs fail because they're fighting structural battles instead of driving value.
+Katia and I have seen too many talented CAIOs fail because they're fighting structural battles instead of driving value.

 3️⃣ Bring in a next-generation technology leader

-This is someone who can replace or work above your traditional IT executive in order to drive both infrastructure and AI transformation.
+This is someone who can replace or work above your traditional IT executive to drive both infrastructure and AI transformation.
 This eliminates silos and ensures unified accountability for technology-driven value creation.

-An organizational change of this scale needs to be powered by a courageous CEO who’s not afraid to disrupt the status quo for a more efficient, effective future.
+An organizational change of this scale needs to be driven by a courageous CEO who’s not afraid to disrupt the status quo for a more efficient and effective future.

 The One Non-Negotiable: Accountability